sarabenali88/IoT/docs/web/database.md

 After you have created the database schema and tables you can execute queries:

-In this file [All the queries](../web/sql_scripts/queries.md) you can find all the queries and below I added a video of how to execute the queries:
+In this file [All the queries](../web/sql_scripts/queries.md) you can find all the queries to select data from the database , to insert new data into the tables and to delete data from the tables.

+Below I added a video of how to execute the queries:

 [Video explaining how to run queries](https://youtu.be/oIEXxbkNfRY)